dell/terraform-provider-powerflex/docs/data-sources/peer_system.md

 page_title: "powerflex_peer_system Data Source - powerflex"
 subcategory: ""
 description: |-
-  This datasource is used to read the Peer MDM entity of the PowerFlex Array.
+  This datasource is used to read the Peer System entity of the PowerFlex Array.
+This feature is only supported for PowerFlex 4.5 and above.
 ---

 # powerflex_peer_system (Data Source)

-This datasource is used to read the Peer MDM entity of the PowerFlex Array.
+This datasource is used to read the Peer System entity of the PowerFlex Array.
+This feature is only supported for PowerFlex 4.5 and above.

 ## Example Usage